 - Prevent theft by placing trackers with rail cars, containers, and trailers that are loaded with high-value goods and therefore require extra security.

-- Use the shock sensor to make a heatmap of how bumps (based on G-sensor) on the tracks affect cargo.
+- Use the shock sensor to make a heatmap of how bumps (based on G-sensor data) on the tracks affect cargo.

 - Activate Geo sites and receive alarms when rail cars or trailers leave or arrive at a selected geographic area.

 - Sensors measuring temperature or humidity/moisture will help you monitor cold chain transports during rail transport.

 - The installation of hardware is a hassle-free experience.
 Being battery-powered and extremely durable, trackers are easy to mount on rail cars.

 - Because of the long battery life, you do not need to worry about servicing or constantly replacing the tracking units.

 Interested in hearing more about how our customers from rail companies use tracking to keep overview of their fleets?